MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/test-migration.md

   - D365USD
 ---

-# Post-requisites steps for migration of configurations
+# Post-migration steps

-This topic describes the steps you need to perform after you migrate the configurations from web client to unified interface app.
+This topic describes the steps you need to perform after you migrate the configurations from the legacy web client to the Unified Interface app.

+## Clear the CEF cache folder

+Clear the CEF cache folder before you sign into Unified Service Desk application.

+1. Go to c:\\Users\<user name>\Roaming\Microsoft\USD\CEF

+2. Delete the contents of the folder.

-## Test the configurations on the target Unified Interface app.
+## Test configurations in the target Unified Interface app

 1. Sign in to the Common Data Service platform.